 Revision rhinoplasty makes up about 15 percent of all rhinoplasty surgeries.
 Patients usually seek out a revision rhinoplasty because a previous rhinoplasty did not yield the desired results or had unexpected complications.

-What most patients don’t realize is that revision rhinoplasty is a more difficult procedure to perform than original rhinoplasty.
+What most revision rhinoplasty Virginia patients don’t realize is that this is a more difficult procedure to perform than original rhinoplasty.
 There can be several reasons for this, such as patient anatomy or previous surgeon skill/technique, but one of the biggest is leftover scar tissue.

 Why We Have Scar Tissue